American Shared Hospital Services (NYSEAMERICAN:AMS) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note published on Wednesday.
+StockNews.com assumed coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report issued on Friday.
 The firm issued a hold rating on the stock.

-Separately, TheStreet downgraded American Shared Hospital Services from a c- rating to a d+ rating in a research report on Monday, May 1st.
+Separately, TheStreet downgraded American Shared Hospital Services from a c- rating to a d+ rating in a research note on Monday, May 1st.

 Hedge Funds Weigh In On American Shared Hospital Services

-A number of hedge funds have recently added to or reduced their stakes in the company.
-CI Private Wealth LLC bought a new position in American Shared Hospital Services in the 4th quarter worth $470,000.
-Dimensional Fund Advisors LP raised its position in American Shared Hospital Services by 4.6% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 166,056 shares of the company’s stock worth $467,000 after purchasing an additional 7,375 shares during the period.
-Renaissance Technologies LLC boosted its stake in shares of American Shared Hospital Services by 73.8% during the first quarter.
-Renaissance Technologies LLC now owns 45,200 shares of the company’s stock valued at $127,000 after purchasing an additional 19,200 shares in the last quarter.
-Finally, Canton Hathaway LLC boosted its stake in American Shared Hospital Services by 50.0% in the first quarter.
-Canton Hathaway LLC now owns 30,000 shares of the company’s stock valued at $84,000 after acquiring an additional 10,000 shares in the last quarter.
-13.25% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the company.
+CI Private Wealth LLC purchased a new stake in American Shared Hospital Services in the fourth quarter worth about $470,000.
+Renaissance Technologies LLC grew its holdings in shares of American Shared Hospital Services by 73.8% during the first quarter.
+Renaissance Technologies LLC now owns 45,200 shares of the company’s stock valued at $127,000 after buying an additional 19,200 shares during the last quarter.
+Canton Hathaway LLC grew its holdings in shares of American Shared Hospital Services by 50.0% during the first quarter.
+Canton Hathaway LLC now owns 30,000 shares of the company’s stock valued at $84,000 after buying an additional 10,000 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP grew its holdings in shares of American Shared Hospital Services by 4.6% during the first quarter.
+Dimensional Fund Advisors LP now owns 166,056 shares of the company’s stock valued at $467,000 after buying an additional 7,375 shares during the last quarter.
+13.25% of the stock is owned by hedge funds and other institutional investors.

 American Shared Hospital Services engages in leasing radiosurgery and radiation therapy equipment to healthcare providers.
 Its equipment includes Gamma Knife, PBRT, and IGRT.
 The Gamma Knife radiosurgery equipment is a non-invasive treatment for malignant and benign brain tumors, vascular malformations and trigeminal neuralgia.